PhD Graduate School of Archaeology

 Training and Supervision Plan

-In the course of your PhD, you make agreements with your supervisors concerning your personal development and the supervision you receive.
-No later than three months after the start of your appointment, these agreements should be recorded in a Training and Supervision Plan.
-External PhD candidates must do this within a maximum of six months following admission to the Graduate School.
+During your PhD, you make agreements with your supervisors concerning your personal development and the supervision you receive.
+No later than three months after the start of your appointment, these agreements should be recorded in a Training and Supervision Plan (TSP).
+External PhD candidates must do this within six months following admission to the Graduate School.

 Agreements concerning training and supervision

-- Any courses and training programmes you are going to follow in the context of your training as a researcher and when you will take the courses.
+• Any courses and training programmes you will follow in your training as a researcher and when you will take the courses.

-- Agreements concerning the form and frequency of the personal supervision you receive during your appointment as a PhD student and the distribution of responsibilities between the various supervisors.
+• Agreements concerning the form and frequency of the personal supervision you receive during your appointment as a PhD candidate and the distribution of responsibilities between the various supervisors.

 It is determined in the PhD Guidelines that the training plan for employed PhD candidates, contract- and internal self-funded PhD candidates encompasses the entire doctoral process and consists of at least:

-Furthermore, the Faculty of Archaeology’s employed PhD candidates, contract- and internal self-funded PhD candidates are required to present their research on PhD days in years 1 and 3.
+Furthermore, the Faculty of Archaeology’s employed PhD candidates, contract- and internal self-funded PhD candidates must present their research on PhD days in years 1 and 3.

 BKO & Authorship

-Decisions about additional research output (article, weblog, other) to the production of your PhD thesis this has to be discussed and listed (Output Plan).
+Decisions about additional research output (article, weblog, other) to the production of your PhD thesis must be discussed and listed (Output Plan).
 Also, discussions on co-authorship should be addressed at the start.

 Data Management